(Updated Oct. 10, 2018)

 Xarelto, the blood thinner manufactured by Bayer and marketed by Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson), has been linked to thousands of adverse events and fatalities among patients.
-The medication was approved by the FDA in 2011 as a superior alternative to anticoagulants like warfarin, and has since been prescribed to more than 23 million patients worldwide.
-However, Xarelto is linked to a high risk of excessive bleeding, without an antidote to stop it.
+The medication was approved by the FDA in 2011 as a superior alternative to anticoagulants like warfarin, and has since been prescribed more than 36 million times in the U.S. However, Xarelto is linked to a high risk of excessive bleeding, and until 2018, there was no antidote to stop it.

 Thousands of personal injury and wrongful death lawsuits await trial against Bayer and Janssen Pharmaceuticals.
 If you or a loved one suffered an extreme bleeding event after taking Xarelto, contact us today for a free, no-obligation consultation.